 Silence during a call can create uncertainty or anxiety, making customers worry about whether their call is still connected.

-Calming, harmonious music on hold reassures customers that they are still in the queue and their call is being handled.
+Calming, harmonious on hold telephone music reassures customers that they are still in the queue and their call is being handled.

 Add gentle, friendly voice overs to provide updates, such as, "Thank you for holding.
 We’ll be with you shortly."